Chamberlain College of Nursing’s online Informatics Specialty Track prepares you for a variety of roles that leverage technology to aid patient care.

 NR-660 Capstone – 3 Credits

-Call an advisor today at 877.751.5783, and learn how you can use technology to improve patient outcomes!
+Call an admission representative today at 877.751.5783, and learn how you can use technology to improve patient outcomes!

 “Informatics nurses are bilingual—they can talk IT and can talk nursing.”